-- butter (unsalted) - 1 Tablespoon, softened at room temperature, to grease loaf pan
+- 1 Tablespoon softened at room temperature, to grease loaf pan butter (unsalted)

-- raisin bread - 6 slices, cut in 1-inch cubes
+- 6 slices cut in 1-inch cubes raisin bread

-- fresh, ripe mangoes - 3 to 4 pieces, pitted, cut in 1-inch sized cubes
+- 3 to 4 pieces pitted, cut in 1-inch sized cubes fresh, ripe mangoes

 - Prepare a loaf pan, measuring 4 x 11 inches by greasing the bottom and sides lightly with softened butter.